julian-ao/password-manager/readme.md

 You will need to have Java 16 installed on your computer.
 You can download it [here](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html).

 1. Write `cd passwordManager` in the terminal to get to the root folder.

+2. Write `mvn clean install -DnoTestUI=true` to build the project for springboot.

-2. Write `cd restserver` to get to the restserver folder.
+3. Write `cd restserver` to get to the restserver folder.

-3. Then write `mvn spring-boot:run` to run the restserver.
+4. Then write `mvn spring-boot:run` to run the restserver.

-4. Open a new terminal and write `cd passwordManager` to get to the root folder.
+5. Open a new terminal and write `cd passwordManager` to get to the root folder.

-5. Write `mvn clean install` to build the project.
+6. Write `mvn clean install` to build the project.

 ### Running the project